telecom-se/hpp/README.md

 Two main classes are at your disposition, the first one , [`MainNoNStreaming`](https://github.com/telecom-se/hpp/blob/master/src/main/java/fr/tse/fi2/hpp/labs/main/MainNonStreaming.java) first loads all data in memory then sends the data to each query processor.
 The second one, [`MainStreaming`](https://github.com/telecom-se/hpp/blob/master/src/main/java/fr/tse/fi2/hpp/labs/main/MainStreaming.java)streams the data to the query processors.

+### Additional data

+The repository contains a small data file with 1000 records.
+This file is sufficient for test purpose but is too limited for large scale processing.
+You need to download the 2 millions records file from [here](https://drive.google.com/file/d/0B0TBL8JNn3JgTGNJTEJaQmFMbk0/view?usp=sharing) (130Mb).
+Unzip it in `src/main/resources`.

 ## Create a query processor

 To create a new query processor, create a new class in the package [`fr.tse.fi2.hpp.labs.queries.impl`](https://github.com/telecom-se/hpp/tree/master/src/main/java/fr/tse/fi2/hpp/labs/queries/impl).
 Your class must extend [`AbstractQueryProcessor`](https://github.com/telecom-se/hpp/blob/master/src/main/java/fr/tse/fi2/hpp/labs/queries/AbstractQueryProcessor.java).